👁23views

 Database dump

 The plugin detects whether mysqldump is available on your server.
-If it is, it uses that — it’s fast, handles large databases cleanly, and produces a proper SQL dump including all CREATE TABLE and INSERT statements.
+If it is, it uses that — fast, handles large databases cleanly, produces a proper SQL dump including all CREATE TABLE and INSERT statements.
 If mysqldump isn’t available (common on shared hosting), it falls back to a pure PHP implementation that streams through every table and writes compatible SQL.
 Either way you get a database.sql that can be imported with any standard MySQL client.

 File backup

-Backup location
+Backup naming and location

 Scheduled backups